gregdykes/purple/README.md

                 |_|

 ## Disclamer

-This repository is mean for reseaarch and education purposes only.
+This repository is meant for research and educational purposes only.
 Use at your own risk.

-### GNU General Public License (GNU GPL)
+## GNU General Public License (GNU GPL)

 This repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by